artsy/README/playbooks/kubernetes.md

 #### Kubectl CLI

-If you [installed and configured Hokusai](hokusai.md) you already have `kubectl` installed as well.  `kubectl` provides a CLI for interacing with Kubernetes clusters.
-It uses the Kubernetes API like the Dashboard applications, and so provides a view over the saem resources, but can switch between different clusters using a "context".
+If you [installed and configured Hokusai](hokusai.md) you already have `kubectl` installed as well.  `kubectl` provides a CLI for interacting with Kubernetes clusters.
+It uses the Kubernetes API like the Dashboard applications, and so provides a view over the same resources, but can switch between different clusters using a "context".

 See all available contexts (set in the `~/.kube/config` file) with `kubectl config get-contexts`